Self-Transcendence Part I

 Be that as it may, most people avoid both questions and the realer than real because they might acquire a knowledge about life in general, and themselves in particular, that they simply do not want to have, at all - ever.

-Such people like to become political activists.
-These are the ones mentioned above who want to change the world and save the planet.
-They don't want to know about life or themselves, especially themselves.
+These are the people who love to talk politics as if reality had flung its doors open to them, and them alone, and only they get it.
+But the worst among them, of course, become political activists.
+These are the tarantulas mentioned above who want to change the world and save the planet.
+They don't want to know about life, or themselves - especially themselves.
 But they want to tell the rest of us what to do, and expect us to do it, or else.
-In a fair world they'd be lined up against a wall and shot, and the whole thing would be televised.
+In a fair world they'd be lined up against a wall and shot, and the whole thing would be televised and live streamed.
 But we don't live in a fair world.

-So, such people, who construct their lives around never knowing about life, or themselves, instead prefer to create political parties so they can live in a pretend real, with pretend sinners and pretend saints.
-No wonder such people are no good at problem-solving.
-And no wonder they make more problems than they pretend to solve.
-This is why their preferred reading material is something that will move them.
-They are the readers who prefer skim, they skim to be moved and this is why Tennyson, again a man of great practicality, knew he'd have to move them.
+So, instead, such people, who construct their lives around never wanting to know about life, or themselves, instead prefer to create political parties so they can live in a pretend real, with pretend sinners and pretend saints and bark at each other all day long.
+No wonder they're not only no good at problem-solving, but make more problems than they pretend to solve.
+Not surprisingly, for all of their talk, at no time, and in no way, have these self-engrossd platform bawlers made the world a better place.
+This is why, to the extent they do read, and they don't read nearly as much as they want you to believe, their preferred reading material is something that will move them.

-And let's face it, who wouldn't be moved by a beautiful poem lamenting the death of a dear friend?
+And let's face it, who wouldn't be moved by a beautiful poem lamenting the death of a dear friend who died so young?
 Queen Victoria was certainly moved, especially when Tennyson read the poem to her in his slightly provincial voice.
-He wasn't just a sensible man, he was her Poet Laureate and a patriot.
-So he obliged.
-But, and this is the key point, though he did sell poems, he did not sell out!
+And, since he was her Poet Laureate, and a patriot, he obliged.
+But, and this is key, though he did sell poems, he did not sell out!
+And now we're back to why he employed the exoteric-esoteric device.

 In any event, if one survives the third option mentioned above for reading the great literature of the West, the rewards are incalculable.
-The ultimate reward being a self you can live with, good, bad, right, wrong, straight, crooked, predictable, unpredictable, happy, sad, indifferent, committed, courageous, cowardly, smart, silly, bored, excited, and even not infrequently, estatic, an ecstacy that one can sustain longer than they ever thought possible, to the point where they are in love with life and unafraid of the danger.
-With the self restored and revitalized, the self-transcending individual can, as Yeats wrote, Rejoice in the midst of tragedy!
+The ultimate reward being a self you can live with, good, bad, right, wrong, straight, crooked, predictable, unpredictable, happy, sad, indifferent, committed, courageous, cowardly, smart, silly, bored, excited, and even not infrequently, ecstatic, an ecstacy that one can sustain longer than they ever thought possible, to the point where they are in love with life and unafraid of the danger.
+With the self thus restored and revitalized, the self-transcending individual can, as Yeats wrote, Rejoice in the midst of tragedy!

 In short, with the third option you’re closer to answering (for yourself at least), the question, To what extent is self-transcendence self-betrayal?